-After high amounts of lead were found in the drinking water in Flint, Michigan; Newark, New Jersey; and many more American cities, you might be wondering how to get lead out of water.
+After high amounts of lead were found in the drinking water in Flint, Michigan; Newark, New Jersey; and many more American cities, the health crisis became well known.
+However, it does not take large amounts of lead to cause health problems.
+Across America, water systems could be polluted with the metal without making national news.

-Lead in water is a common problem in America.
-And it doesn’t seem to be getting any better.
-Which is a big problem, because lead can cause a lot of health problems, with particular concern in kids.
+Lead in water is a common problem in America, and it isn’t going away.
+Which is a big problem, because lead can cause a lot of health problems in just about every body system, with particular concern in babies, kids and pregnant women.

 So, how do you test your tap water for lead?
 If you find lead, how do you get lead out of water that you drink and cook with?